riyanpatel1/gojek-clone-app/README.md

 ### Communicating Your Value Effectively

 Once you’ve defined your unique value, it’s time to shout it from the rooftops—well, metaphorically!
 Use catchy taglines, engaging visuals, and relatable messaging across your marketing channels.
-Test different approaches to find what resonates most with your audience and gets them ready to hit that download button.
+Test different approaches to find what resonates most with your audience and are they ready to hit that download button?

 ## Developing a Multi-Channel Marketing Strategy